irausch25/CS4641-Project/index.md

 - **Rationale**: Like Naive Bayes, SVM is known for its effectiveness in classification tasks because of its ability to provide clear margins of separation between classes, especially in high-dimensional spaces like those encountered in text analysis [11].
 The linear kernel was selected due to its simplicity and the possibility that text data could be linearly separable vectorization with Bag-of-Words.
 However, to also test the possibility of introducing non-linearity, we explored using the RBF kernel as well.
 Implementing both kernels allowed us to directly compare the impact of assuming linear vs. non-linear separations in our data.

-### RNN LSTM (Recurrent Neural Network with Long Short-Term Memory)

-- **Implementation Details**: We implemented an LSTM model ...

-- **Rationale**: LSTMs are particularly effective for tasks that require memory of past information, such as predicting the emotional tone of a sentence which may depend heavily on earlier parts of the text.
-The ability of LSTMs to avoid the long-term dependency problem commonly seen in standard RNNs made it an ideal choice for our project ...
-Something

 ### BERT (Bidirectional Encoder Representations from Transformers)

-- **Implementation Details**: We implemented BERT by fine-tuning a pre-trained model on our dataset ...
+- **Implementation Details**: We implemented BERT by fine-tuning a pre-trained model on our dataset.
+Using the transformer package, we created a BERT model class, with a BERT-specific tokenizer.
+Following our data preprocessing, we trained the model using the Adam optimizer with 3 epochs.

-- **Rationale**: BERT has revolutionized the field of NLP through its deep contextual understanding, which is critical for tasks like emotion detection where context significantly influences meaning [7] ...
+- **Rationale**: BERT has revolutionized the field of NLP through its deep contextual understanding, which is critical for tasks like emotion detection where context significantly influences meaning [7].
+Unlike our earlier models which struggled with capturing nuanced meanings due to their reliance on static word embeddings, BERT's bidirectional architecture allows it to consider the entire context of a word within it’s sentence, leading to more accurate and contextually deep representations.
+Emotions in text can be subtle and heavily context-dependent; BERT's design to capture this context makes it a powerful tool for our problem.

 ### Evaluation and Initial Goals: